16 Ways Millennials are #Winning the Food Game (Part 3 of 4)

 To drive the point further home, Jonathan Safran Foer reports in his book Eating Animals, that approximately 18% of college students in the U.S. are vegetarian and that half of this group want more vegetarian options to be available on campus.
 A Philadelphia Inquirer article featured information from Bon Apetit Management Company (which serves college and university accounts) stating that there was a 50% increase in vegetarian students and the percentage of vegan students doubled from 2005 to 2010.

-While meat can be a great source of protein and iron, science has also showed that there are several health benefits to vegetarianism.
+While meat can be a great source of protein and iron, science has also showed that there are several health benefits to eating more veggies.
 For instance, studies have shown decreases in mortality rates from heart disease in vegetarians.
 A vegetarian diet can offer lower levels of saturated fat and cholesterol and often are high in fiber, folate, and phytochemicals.

 And, hey!
-If full on vegan/veg is too much of a commitment, we can just be ‘vegetarian with benefits’:
+If full on vegan/veg is too much of a commitment, some Millennials opt for ‘vegetarian with benefits’:

 - Flexitarian – a person who eats a mostly vegetarian diet, but who is also willing to eat meat or fish occasionally.